-Radio interferometers record information about the sky in Fourier space, also called visibility space.
-The relation between the measurement and the specific brightness distribution of the source is described by the van Cittert-Zernike theorem~\citep{ostrovsky2009van}, which states that the two-point correlation function of the electric field measured by two antennas of a radio interferometer is the Fourier-transformed intensity distribution of the source:
+Radio interferometers measure information about the sky in Fourier space, also called visibility space.
+The relation between the visibility space measurement and the brightness distribution of astrophysical radio sources is described by the van Cittert-Zernike theorem~\citep{Born1999}, which states that the two-point correlation function of the electric field measured by two antennas of a radio interferometer is the Fourier-transformed intensity distribution of the sources:

 where $S(x,y)$ is the image of the radio sky, $V(u,v)$ is the sampled visibility space, $x,y$ are angles in tangent plane relative to the pointing direction in the E-W and N-S directions, and $u,v$ are spatial frequencies in E-W and N-S directions.
 We note that this is a simplification: the sky is a sphere, not a tangent plane.